sediqa01/atm-machine/README.md

 ## How To Use

- The user must first provide an existing username, and if the username matches, the system will proceed to the next step, which is to ask for a pin number.
+The user must first provide an existing username, and if the username matches, the system will proceed to the next step, which asks for a pin number.
 When a user completes all of these sign-in procedures, they will be able to utilize all of the capabilities.
 It’s far too simple to utilize; they can verify their own account statements.
-When the user enters the system, if they want to check their account balance, they must enter "1" If they want to withdraw money, they must enter "2" Following that, they can insert the amount they wish to withdraw.
+When the user enters the system, if they want to check their account balance, they must enter "1".
+If they want to withdraw money, they must enter "2."
+Following that, they can insert the amount they wish to withdraw.
 If the user wants to deposit money, they must end with "3" and, following that, they can type the amount they intend to add to their account.
 Finally, they can exit from the system by clicking "4".

 ## Features